John Wardlaw-Milne: Vote of no confidence

-Gloucester was regarded as "a figure of fun" and "[t]he idea that he could be turned into a dominating warrior prince scuppered both his own and Wardlaw-Milne's reputations" Churchill's own assessment was that "the combination of a Supreme War Commander with almost unlimited powers and his association with a Royal Duke seemed to have some flavour of dictatorship about it".
+Gloucester was regarded as "a figure of fun" and "[t]he idea that he could be turned into a dominating warrior prince scuppered both his own and Wardlaw-Milne's reputations".
+Churchill's own assessment was that "the combination of a Supreme War Commander with almost unlimited powers and his association with a Royal Duke seemed to have some flavour of dictatorship about it".
 The final vote on the proposal, on 1 July 1942, was 475 to 25 in favor of Churchill's government.
 Jenkins gives the vote as 477 to 27, including tellers.

-Death

-He died on 11 July 1967.

-Honours

-For his political and public services, Wardlaw-Milne was made a Knight Commander of the Civil Division of the Most Excellent Order of the British Empire on 31 May 1932.
+Later life and death

+Following his defeat in the 1945 general election, Wardlaw-Milne sat on the board of Cable & Wireless until 1953, having been appointed in 1943.
+He played an important role in the renovation of the Royal Albert Hall in his capacity as president of its corporation from 1949 to 1952.
+In his latter years, he moved firstly to Rhu in Dunbartonshire, before relocating to Grouville in Jersey in 1952.
+He died there at his residence on 11 July 1967.
+Having been widowed in 1933, and having no children who could inherit his estate, he left £100,000 to the Government of Jersey to construct a leisure centre at Fort Regent in St Helier.
+He was buried at sea, after requesting his body be disposed in such a manner.